audy/media-recipes/readme.md

 ## Contributing

-If you found the recipe in a document, please add the DOI at the top of the markdown file.
+If you found the recipe in a document, please add the DOI at the bottom of the markdown file.